aneeshdurg/AdventOfCode/2022/README.md

 I definitely learned a lot about how to approach learning something like assembly.
 I think I'll skip part 2 though - I think I know how I would do it, but I've spent far too much time on this already.
 I'm a full 2 days behind!

+# Day 9 - Zig

+I've used zig before and found it to be underwhelming.
+But the allocator stuff is pretty cool (though rust's lifetimes is a much better approach).
+The standard library has come a long way since when I first tried it, and the stdlib is pretty easy to work with.
+The problem itself was also fun - my design for the first half made the second half pretty easy.

+# Day 10 - F\#

+F# is a weird language.
+I'm not sure what the intended usecase really is.
+It's got some cool syntax, but it just feels like haskell for dotnet, but not quite.
+Either way, it was still fun to use, and felt quick to learn.